Lastget/Lord_of_the_Ring_LLM/README.md

 In this notebook, we finetune the Bloom-3b model to generate Lord of the Ring-like texts.
 Which can be trained on Google Colab with free T4 GPU.

+## Example
+- Input prompt: The hobbits were so surprised seeing their friend
+- Output: The hobbits were so surprised seeing their friend hobbit again that they did not know what to say.
+They were so glad to see him that they could not help laughing.